 By jeopardizing our health and well-being, stress is an obstacle to happiness.
 Since exercise is known to counter stress, it ultimately makes us happier.

 Further research shows that exercise improves our mental health.
-It is a proven way to reduce mood issues and disorders such as anxiety and depression and make you more resilient in the face of difficult emotions.
+It is a proven way to reduce mood issues and disorders such as anxiety, depression and other serious mental illness and make you more resilient in the face of difficult emotions.

 The study reports that ‘18–30-year-old young adults with moderate or high physical activity had higher life satisfaction and happiness, and better-perceived health.‘ It also highlights a ‘positive relationship between physical activity and life satisfaction in older adults.’

 You don’t need to follow a particular weight-loss or muscle-building diet to be happy (unless that’s part of an important personal goal).
-The main thing is to nourish your body with enough vitamins, minerals, carbohydrates, oils, healthy fats, and plenty of water to keep your brain and body operating smoothly.
+The main thing is to nourish your body with enough vitamins, minerals, whole grains, healthy oils and fats, and plenty of water to keep your brain and body operating smoothly.

 You may have a particular weight or appearance in mind, and that’s great.
-Setting a body-based goal and working toward achieving it can make us feel more confident, one of the key ingredients in being happy.
+Setting a body-based goal and working toward achieving it can contribute to our self confidence, one of the key ingredients in being happy.

 The gut-brain connection

 Recent research on the link between gut health and brain health highlights that the two are interconnected.
 The gut and brain are connected through nerves and chemical messengers that can affect the quality of bacteria in the gut microbiome.

 Serotonin is a brain chemical responsible for mood and emotional regulation.
 According to the American Psychological Association, approximately 95 percent of the body’s serotonin supply is manufactured in the gut.